-An alternative planting method is to plant the crowns at the suggested depth and immediately fill in the furrow with soil to its original level.
+An alternative planting method is to plant the crowns at the suggested depth least a year to grow a good crown.
+To shorten the period from planting to harvest, buy and plant healthy, vigorous, 1- or 2-year-old crowns from a and immediately fill in the furrow with soil to its original level.
 Using this method, you do not need to gradually cover the crowns with soil, as long as the soil is not compacted over the newly planted crowns.